penguinologist/Hottowel_2.0/README.md

 **This is a fork from John_Papa's Hottowel, but without the awkward router-helper.
-Currently it does not support the sidebar**
+Currently it does not support the sidebar.**

 #**Generated from HotTowel Angular**